opeoluwa22/Lifestyle-Based-Cervical-Cancer-Risk-Prediction-/README.md

 ## **Population Burden Analysis (West Africa)**
-* Cervical cancer remains a **significant and persistent public health issue** in West Africa.
+* Cervical cancer remains a significant and persistent public health issue in West Africa.
-* Incidence and prevalence trends show **regional variation across countries and age groups**.
+* Incidence and prevalence trends show regional variation across countries and age groups.
-* Higher burden is observed in **reproductive and older age groups**, highlighting the need for targeted interventions.
+* Higher burden is observed in reproductive and older age groups, highlighting the need for targeted interventions.

 ## **Conclusion**
 This study demonstrates that machine learning can support cervical cancer risk prediction, but performance is heavily influenced by class imbalance.

-While ensemble models such as Random Forest and XGBoost improve detection, **recall remains the most critical metric** in this context.
+While ensemble models such as Random Forest and XGBoost improve detection, recall remains the most critical metric in this context.

 Improving early detection will require:
 * Better data quality and representation
 * Enhanced screening programs
 * Continued optimisation of predictive models